Point seven, the last point, consists of 22 points to train in for cleansing our attitudes:

 The two actions are, at the beginning to have the intention to help others, and at the end to dedicate any positive force.
-This can again be illustrated with Geshe Ben Gung-gyel and his black and white stone.
+This can again be illustrated with Geshe Ben Gungyal and his black and white stones.
 As soon as we wake up or before we do something difficult, we need to set the strong intention to cherish others and not be selfish.
-At the end of the day, we look back to see how we did, dedicating the positive potential from our constructive actions, and regretting an purifying ourselves of the negative ones.
+At the end of the day, we look back to see how we did, dedicating the positive potential from our constructive actions, and regretting and purifying ourselves of the negative ones.

 When disturbing emotions arise, there are three difficult things.
 The first is to recognize the emotion and remember what opponent force is needed to get rid of it.
 The second is to actually apply the opponent, and the third is to maintain mindfulness of the opponent so that the disturbing emotion doesn’t continue to arise.
 In other words, we need to break the continuity of disturbing emotions such as anger and greed, and disturbing attitudes such as selfishness.

 The second undeclining thing is our willingness to practice, so from the start it’s important that we don’t feel as if training in cherishing others is being forced on us.
-We should think, “I should do this to be good, if I don’t then I’m a bad person!”
+We shouldn’t think, “I should do this to be good.
+If I don’t, then I’m a bad person!”
 When people are forced to do something, they usually rebel and do the opposite.
 If we really reflect on the advantages of cherishing others and the disadvantages of selfishness, then naturally we’ll have great enthusiasm for the practice, and be totally willing to do it.

 The third undeclining thing is to have our commitments and close-bonding practices stable and steady.